-The Commission collects the above information for the primary purpose of dealing with the application under the Fair Work (Registered Organisations) Regulations 2009 (RO Regulations).
+The Commission collects the above information for the primary purpose of dealing with the application under the Fair Work (Registered Organisations) Act 2009 and the Fair Work (Registered Organisations) Regulations 2009.
 The information collected by the Commission will be included in the relevant case file.